goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 start, so later diagnostics can add lookup, arity, coverage, scope, occurrence, and graph evidence without another redesign.

-The first concrete implementation slice should be narrow in language coverage but complete in pipeline shape:
+The first concrete implementation target should be narrow in language coverage but complete in pipeline shape:

 - Add `PremiseContext` to central `constrainAt` call sites.
 - Capture immutable type snapshots at constraint introduction, commitment, and collision.
 - Convert recursive binding result mismatches into a failed premise plus evidence log.
 - Route the selected checks through the new diagnostic writer and renderer end to end.
-- Leave old diagnostics in place only for checks not yet rewritten.

 ## Example: If Branch Mismatch